Who we are (and what we’re doing).

 They are driving forward an anti-regulatory, corporate-friendly set of policies that will be a disaster for America.
 At the same time, it has become abundantly clear that there will be no meaningful division between the Trump family businesses and the Trump White House, and Trump family conflicts have become a defining narrative of the administration.

-Against this backdrop, Public Citizen is launching the Corporate Presidency Project.
-We aim to:
+Against this backdrop, Public Citizen’s Corporate Presidency Project aims to:

 - Highlight conflicts of interest involving the President Trump and pervading the administration, investigating and identifying problems and amplifying those already discovered.